The Circular Metal for Future Mobility

 Why take part?

-The webinar discussion will be moderated by two experts with extensive knowledge and experience in the aluminium and automotive industry: Philippe Meyer, co-chair of the Innovation Hub of European Aluminium and Senior Vice President and Chief Technology Officer of Novelis; and by Carla Barbatti, who leads the Alloy & Process Development Team in Constellium Automotive Structure & Industry.
+The webinar discussion was moderated by two experts with extensive knowledge and experience in the aluminium and automotive industry: Philippe Meyer, co-chair of the Innovation Hub of European Aluminium and Senior Vice President and Chief Technology Officer of Novelis; and by Carla Barbatti, who leads the Alloy & Process Development Team in Constellium Automotive Structure & Industry.

-The session will feature speakers from:
+The session featured speakers from:

 - International Magnesium Association – on magnesium as a critical raw material (CRM);